 Controlling your asthma symptoms and flare-ups is very important.
 Avoiding things that trigger or make your asthma worse is the first step to better health and better breathing.
 Asthma symptoms can be controlled, however, 27 West Virginians die every year from asthma - but this should never happen - NO ONE should ever die from asthma.
-Making smart choices for your lung health can be done easily, but you must make that choice.
+Making smart choices for your health can be done easily, but you must make that choice.

 If you have asthma or are a parent of a child with asthma there a few things that you can do to improve your health and the health of your child.